18F/tock/README.md

 In this container, the `/tock` directory is mapped to the `tock` directory of the repository on your host; you can run `manage.py` from there.

-Note that if you don't have Django installed on your host system, you can just run `python manage.py` directly from outside the container--the `manage.py` script has been modified to run itself in a Docker container if it detects that Django isn't installed.

 #### Running `pdb` within the Docker container

 Once you have a running set containers, you should be able to attach to the